microsoft/rag-experiment-accelerator/README.md

 {
     "type": "azure",
-    "deployment_name": "the deployment name of the model", "dimension": "the dimesion of the embedding model.
+    "deployment_name": "the deployment name of the model", "dimension": "the dimension of the embedding model.
 Defaults to 1536 which is the dimension of text-embedding-ada-002" }
 ```